gevaertlab/DUNE/README.md

    │   ├── features/
    │   │   ├── sequence1_features.csv     # Features for sequence 1
    │   │   └── sequence2_features.csv     # Features for sequence 2
-   │   ├── preprocessed/                  # (Optional) Only if --keep-preprocessed is used │   │   ├── sequence1_preprocessed.nii.gz
+   │   └── preprocessed/                  # (Optional) Only if --keep-preprocessed is used │       ├── sequence1_preprocessed.nii.gz
-   │   │   └── sequence2_preprocessed.nii.gz
+   │       └── sequence2_preprocessed.nii.gz
-   └── logs/                              # Processing logs
+   └── logs/                              # Processing logs (unless --no-logs is used)
    ```

 ### Configuration